-Dr. Elena Kurenova joined the staff of Roswell Park Cancer Institute (RPCI) in 2009 as a research scientist and Associate Professor of Oncology in the Department of Surgical Oncology.
+Dr. Elena Kurenova joined the staff of Roswell Park Comprehensive Cancer Center (RPCI) in 2009 as a research scientist and Associate Professor of Oncology in the Department of Surgical Oncology.
 Dr. Kurenova came to RPCI from the University of Florida, Gainesville, FL, where she served as a research assistant professor in the Department of Surgery.

 Dr. Kurenova earned her doctoral degree at the Moscow State University, Russia in 1991 and completed postdoctoral fellowships at the National Institute of Environmental Health Sciences, National Institutes of Health, Research Triangle Park, NC (1997) and at the Thurston Arthritis Research Center, University of North Carolina, Chapel Hill, NC (2001).